jamie-davis/ConsoleTools/LibraryDocumentation/parsingconventions.md

 layout: page
 title: Command Line Parsing Conventions
 ---
-There are three main conventions for command line parsing common on Windows, as far as I can determine, and the toolikit contains support for each of them.
+There are three main conventions for command line parsing common on Windows, as far as I can determine.
+The toolikit contains support for each of them.

 To select the parsing conventions you wish to use in an application, set the ```ParsingConventions``` toolkit option before passing control to the toolkit.
 For example